 Thlopie prefers keeping a low profile online - he doesn't have Twitter and his Instagram page is private.

 Although he isn't flashy, a tweep, Boikanyo Kabelo, claimed in 2011 that a then 20-year-old Thlopie drove a Supercharged Audi RS4.
 However, there hasn't been any photos to back up Kabelo's claims.

 Kgosi is the Motsepes' middle child and he is even more private than his older brother.
 Almost no information about Kgosi is known other than beliefs that he was born in the early 1990s.

 There is no public records about his education or current profession.

 It appears privacy is something that is valued in the Motsepe household.
 Like his older brothers and parents, Kabelo prefers to stay off the media's radar.
 He no verified social media accounts.

-However, Mrs Motsepe and her three sons recently teamed up to show support for Patrice Motsepe after his CAF presidency win.
+However, Mrs Motsepe and her three sons teamed up to show support for Patrice Motsepe after his CAF presidency win last year.

 A video circulated online showing the Motsepe children and their mother congratulating the mining magnate on the victory.

 Social media users were quick to comment on the beautiful family and a couple of ladies even took their shot.